-Are you looking for job that will allow you to travel?
+Are you looking for jobs that allow you to travel?
 A career that will take around the world?
 Keep reading, as I’ve assembled the ultimate list of jobs with travel.
-In this report you will find a list of both careers and jobs that will allow you to travel on a regular basis – on the company’s dime and not yours.
+In this report you will find a list of both travel careers and travel jobs that will allow you to travel on a regular basis – usually on the company’s dime and not yours.

 Travel Jobs – Explained

 I’ve divided this list of jobs with travel into two categories for easy consumption.
 First, we have careers with travel.
 If you are looking to find a long term job that you can turn into a career this is the list for you.
 For example, a professional salesperson is a career that likely includes travel.

 By the way…one of our fellow bloggers in the BoardingArea.com network, the folks over at Coworkaholic.com posted a new travel intern job.
 Check out all the details here, but it sounds like a great opportunity.